-Officials from the Department of Economic Development indicated this petition would have no impact on their agency.
+Officials from the Department of Economic Development indicated this petition will have no fiscal impact on their department.

 Officials from the Department of Higher Education indicated this initiative would have no direct, foreseeable fiscal impact on their agency.

 The Department of Health and Senior Services indicated no impact for their department.